seanauff/dwc2-klipper/README.md

 web_path: dwc2/web
 ```

-Rename the file `printer.cfg` and place in a known place on your docker host, which you will mount into the container when starting the container.
+Rename the file `printer.cfg` and place in a known place on your docker host, which you will mount when starting the container.

 ## Running via Docker